Darkelf2024/Darkelf-Browser/README.md

 # Darkelf Browser v3.0 🚀
 **Enhanced Security | Ultimate Privacy | Cutting-Edge Technology**

-Welcome to the Darkelf Browser Wiki!
+Welcome to the Darkelf Browser!
 This provides comprehensive information about the Darkelf Browser, its features, installation guides, and much more can be found on our **Discord**.

 Visit our official website: [**darkelfbrowser.com**](https://darkelfbrowser.com)